top of page

 To honor Luxemburg’s Centennial, our team transformed our outdated, unsafe, and rarely-used village park into an inviting location for family recreation.
 We demolished old park equipment, spread two semi loads of mulch beneath new equipment, built ten children’s picnic tables, painted recycling barrels, and constructed park benches and a project sign.
 We constructed a fire truck climbing toy, painted the older play equipment and the park shelter, and sealed/painted the basketball court.
 We obtained funding for new lighting and a security camera.
 In May, we encouraged public participation with our second “Music in the Park” event.

-What is Community Problem Solving?
+What is Community Projects?

-Community Problem Solving (CmPS) is a team or individual activity in which students identify real problems in their school or community and implement real solutions.
+Community Projects is a team or individual activity in which students identify real problems in their school or community and implement real solutions.
 Students use the steps and skills of the problem solving process from the Future Problem Solving Program as they work on their project.
 However, since real life is not always as organized as an academic exercise, the process may not proceed neatly from step one through step six.
 Also, projects may not be completely wrapped up by the time they must be submitted, and some projects may even take more than one year.

-Why Community Problem Solving?
+Why Community Projects?

 Today’s students will be running the world in the 21st century.
 What better way to prepare them than by teaching them to think systematically about problematic situations, to gather information to understand the situation, and to evaluate multiple solutions in order to best address the situation?
-Students involved in Community Problem Solving learn very powerful lessons about creating change, about dealing with local authorities and organizations, and about making an impact.
+Students involved in Community Projects learn very powerful lessons about creating change, about dealing with local authorities and organizations, and about making an impact.
 The implementation of real solutions gives students a strong sense of accomplishment, and helps them to see the practical applications of the processes and skills that they have been learning.

-How do students participate in Community Problem Solving?
+How do students participate in Community Projects?

 How can I get started with my students?